Self-reference in computer programming and hip-hop

 end

-Here’s how to draw the triangle using repeats:
+Here’s how you’d draw the triangle using repeats:

 repeat 3 times: (go forward 100 pixels, turn right 120 degrees)